cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 I also made a function to empty the default collection so that nothing gets duplicated.
 Collections can be accessed with `bpy.data.collections["collection_name"]` or `bpy.data.collections[index]`.

-Finally, I made a function to easily add sequences of keyframes to a given object.
+Lastly, I made a function to easily add sequences of keyframes to a given object.
 The function uses the built-in `setattr()` method to set the desired value for the target object and uses the `object.keyframe_insert()` method to add the keyframe.

 ![define-helper-functions](..\images\shape-key-motion-graphic-bpy\define-helper-functions_2.png)